david-kooi/writing/README.txt

 - Biting my fingernails

 Framework of Mind
-.
-.
-.
+- Christ

 Personal development can be driven by experience.
 Books provide a source of inspiration.
 They allow one to enter the personalities of individuals.
 We can learn from the success and flaws of story characters.

 Great Books and stories
+'''''''''''''''''''''''
 Alaska - James Michener
 Space  - James Michener
 Cloud Atlas - David Mitchell